KingMelchorCuliat/FINAL-PROJECT-ACP/README.md

 #### 6. re library

-6.1 The re library is used in this system to make a complexity  password requirements to ensure that passwords is valid.
+6.1 The `re library` is used in this system to make a complexity  password requirements to ensure that passwords is valid.

 #### 7. Data Structures

-7.1 Dictionaries like `accounts`  is use to store user account infromation containing usernames as their key valus that contains `user_id` and `password`. `products` dictionary is used to store informations about products like productName, product_id, productCategory, feedbacks,  to allows easy access on a products.
+7.1 **Dictionaries** like `accounts`  is use to store user account infromation containing usernames as their key valus that contains `user_id` and `password`. `products` dictionary is used to store informations about products like productName, product_id, productCategory, feedbacks,  to allows easy access on a products.

-7.2 Lists ech products has a dictionary containing a list of feedbacks that stores Feedback objects.
+7.2 **Lists: ** each products has a dictionary containing a list of feedbacks that stores Feedback objects.